Contact Us

 Simply put, you have to answer the question.
 What will your product do for your customer that nothing else can?

 All the research is complete.
-Now it is time to come up with the functionality and product requirements.
+Now it is time to come up with the prototype functionality and gather product requirements.
 There are two kinds of requirements: functional and non-functional.

-NB: There’s one common mistake for lots of startups.
+NB: There’s one common mistake for lots of startup teams.
 Most of them start the new product development with the features that founders like.
-Later, the team finally analyzes the market.
+Later, the team finally analyzes the market needs.
 And it often turns out that the choice of features was wrong.
-Many founders realize that their favorite features aren’t needed at all in the market.
+Many founders realize that their favorite features aren’t needed at all.
 A solid requirements definition helps to save money resources and time.

 Some examples of functional requirements: